ThePixelHeads/thepixelheads.github.io/README.md

-## Welcome to the PixelHeads!
+## PixelHeads 3D Print Collection

-### A collection of 3D Prints useful for DIY LED Lighting
+### A collection of 3D prints useful for DIY LED Lighting

 #### General